TheRealMentor/AlgoAnimations/README.md

 d a
 ```

-* Each edge is added in new line.
-You just need to enter the start vertex and end vertex in each line to determine the edge.
 * This will create a new graph with following edges: ***ab, bc, cd*** and ***da***.
 * Use the following format for entering edges in MST.
+* Each edge is added in new line.
+You just need to enter the start vertex, end vertex and weight in each line to determine the edge.

 ```javascript
 a b 1